Determining the Proton's Gluonic Gravitational Form Factors: Methods

-Moreover, following the same procedure described in ref.~\cite{Wang:2019mza}, based also on\cite{Kharzeev:1995ij,Kharzeev:1998bz,Kharzeev:2021qkd} assuming a dilaton ($0^{++}$) scalar exchange between the $J/\psi$ and the nucleon, we inferred the quantum anomalous energy discussed in ref.~\cite{Ji:2021mtz}.
+Moreover, following the same procedure described in Ref.~\citen{Wang:2019mza}, based also on~\citen{Kharzeev:1995ij,Kharzeev:1998bz,Kharzeev:2021qkd} assuming a dilaton ($0^{++}$) scalar exchange between the $J/\psi$ and the nucleon, we inferred the quantum anomalous energy discussed in Ref.~\citen{Ji:2021mtz}.
 The results are shown in the right panel of Fig.~\ref{fig:radanomdk}.
-We extracted $M_a/M$ using both an exponential GFF as in Ref.~\cite{Wang:2019mza} as well as a dipole form GFF as in ref.~\cite{Kharzeev:2021qkd}.
-We used the energy independent region to determine an average value and find $M_a/ M = 0.175\pm 0.013$.
-Of course, this quantity should be energy independent but clearly it is not as we consider photon energies smaller than 9.7 GeV and thus raises the question about the validity of its interpretation.
+We extracted $M_a/M$ using both an exponential GFF as in Ref.~\citen{Wang:2019mza} as well as a dipole form GFF as in Ref.~\citen{Kharzeev:2021qkd}.
+We used the

+energy independent region to determine an average value and find $M_a/ M = 0.175\pm 0.013$.
+Of course, this quantity should be energy independent but clearly, it is not as we consider photon energies smaller than 9.7 GeV and thus raises the question about the validity of its interpretation.
 Nevertheless, it is interesting that the dipole form factor extraction is closer to the first direct lattice calculation~\cite{He:2021bof} of the same quantity and offers a glimpse on the origin of the proton mass.